What is a Brow Lift?

 -

-What anaesthetic will be used for a forehead lift?A forehead lift will be performed under a TIVA anaesthetic, so you will be asleep throughout the procedure and unable to feel anything in the treatment area.
+What anaesthetic will be used for a forehead lift?A forehead lift or brow lift is usually performed under general anesthesia, which means that you will be completely asleep during the procedure.

 Will I have to stay overnight after brow lift surgery?You will be able to return home on the same day as your procedure once the effects of the anaesthetic have worn off.